Why has my premium increased?

 Let's bust the number one myth about premium increases while we're on the subject.

-Claiming for the costs of your pet's treatment one year doesn't mean we'll automatically increase your premium the next year.
+Claiming for the costs of your pet's treatment one year doesn't mean we'll increase your premium the next year purely as a result of that claim.

 At Southern Cross Pet Insurance, we’re 100% behind you and your pets.
 When the unexpected happens, we want to help.